Matthias McDonnell Bodkin: Journalistic career

 Bodkin's journalistic career began with reporting work for the Freeman's Journal while he was still a law student.
-He became politically active at the time of the Coercion Act of 1887, and defended a number of Irish Nationalists in court.
+He became politically active at the time of the Criminal Law and Procedure (Ireland) Act 1887, and defended a number of Irish Nationalists in court.
 He first came to political prominence at the time of the split in the Irish Parliamentary Party over the leadership of Charles Stewart Parnell, when Bodkin was a major protagonist on the anti-Parnellite Irish National Federation side.

 As deputy to William O'Brien, editor of the newspaper United Ireland, he was in charge of the paper in O'Brien's absence in the US at the time of the split in December 1890, and brought it firmly out against Parnell.
 He was ousted from the editor's office by force when Parnell and his supporters reclaimed the paper.
 He published an alternative Suppressed United Ireland and then The Insuppressible, which appeared up to 24 January 1891.
 Thereafter Bodkin was a leader writer on the Insuppressible's anti-Parnellite successor, the National Press.